Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 Other ways of running the scripts are described in [App Creation Scripts guide](./AppCreationScripts/AppCreationScripts.md).
 The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

 > :information_source: This sample can make use of client certificates.
-You can use **AppCreationScripts** to register an Azure AD application with certificates.
+You can use **AppCreationScripts** to register a Microsoft Entra application with certificates.
 See: [How to use certificates instead of client secrets](./README-use-certificate.md)

 </details>

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 To manually register the apps, as a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Microsoft Entra tenant.

 #### Register the service app (msal-node-webapp)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
+1. Navigate to the [Microsoft Entra admin center](https://entra.microsoft.com) and select the **Microsoft Entra ID** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
     1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-node-webapp`.